acf-extended/ACF-Extended/readme.txt

 Once you activated PHP or Json Sync on a field group, you must manually delete the file `group_xxxxxxxxxx` in your theme folder in order disable it.
 This behavior is applied to avoid any data desynchronization.

-= How to get fields set in the Post Type Archive location? =
+= How to get fields set in the Post Type List location? =

 Fields are saved in the option: `{post_type}_options`.
 Frontend usage example: `get_field('my_field', 'page_options')`

-= How to get fields set in the Taxonomy Archive location? =
+= How to get fields set in the Taxonomy List location? =

 Fields are saved in the option: `tax_{taxonomy}_options`.
 Frontend usage example: `get_field('my_field', 'tax_category_options')`

+= How to activate the Post Type Archive location? =

+The post type archive location is a virtual option page created under the post type menu of your choice.
+In order to activate this feature, you must set `acfe_admin_archive => true` in the `register_post_type()` declaration.
+Once activated, a new submenu called "Archive" will appear under the said post type.
+Then, you'll be able to set this location in any field group.

+Note: This feature is available in the Dynamic Post Type UI in the Administration > Tools > Post Types, under the "Admin" tab.

+= How to get fields set in the Post Type Archive location? =

+Fields are saved in the option: `{post_type}_archive`.
+Frontend usage example: `get_field('my_field', 'post_archive')`

 = How the bidirectional field setting works? =